mabushelbaia/mabushelbaia.github.io/README.md

 # Personal Website
 This is the source code for my website.
-It is built using talinwindcss + flask.
+It is built using talinwindcss and flask.